FTSE hit by Yellen comments, housebuilders, Imperial Tobacco

 In the monetary policy report accompanying her Congressional testimony, Yellen said, "equity valuations of smaller firms as well as social media and biotechnology firms appear to be stretched."

-In the United States, the Russell 2000 small-cap index .TOY lost more than 1 percent and the Global X Social Media ETF (SOCL.O) shed almost 2 percent.
+In the United States, the Russell 2000 small-cap index lost more than 1 percent and the Global X Social Media ETF shed almost 2 percent.

 Reynolds said it would sell its Kool, Salem and Winston and Lorillard's Maverick and blu eCigs brands and other assets to Imperial Tobacco for $7.1 billion in cash.